CZ-NIC/yangson/docs/parser.rst

    import re
    from yangson.parser import Parser

-Simple recursive descent-parser with support for common YANG syntactic elements.

-This module implements the following class:
+The *parser* module implements the following class:

 * :class:`Parser`: Recursive-descent parser.

-This module defines the following exceptions:
+This module also defines the following exceptions:

 * :exc:`EndOfInput`: Unexpected end of input.
 * :exc:`ParserException`: Base class for parser exceptions.